Pine Ledge Fiber Studio103 Ledge Rd., Fairfax, VT 05454 802-849-2876

 3. Do you raise your own sheep?

-The short answer is no.
+The short answer is no. I purchase all of the fibers I use.

 The longer answer is that I'm really more of a 'goat-person'.
 If you've ever had the privilege of caring for goats, that statement will tell you a great deal about my personality.
 If you don't know what I'm talking about it's probably just as well.